-- The family must supply any information that the HRA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must cooperate in completing their annual reexamination, as described in Chapter 11 of the HRA's Administrative Plan.
+- The family must supply any information that the HRA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must provide true and complete information at every reexamination including all income and household changes. - The family must cooperate in completing their annual reexamination, as described in Chapter 11 of the HRA's Administrative Plan.

-Families that fail to attend two scheduled interviews without HRA approval or do not cooperated with completing their annual reexamination by mail will be sent a notice of termination in accordance with Chapter 12 of the HRA's Administrative Plan.
+Families that fail to attend two scheduled interviews without HRA approval or do not cooperate with completing their annual reexamination by mail will be sent a notice of termination in accordance with Chapter 12 of the HRA's Administrative Plan.